Extended Reduced-Form Framework for Non-Life Insurance: Pricing and hedging of non-life insurance liability cash flow in hybrid market

-In the setting outlined above, we now apply the results of Section \ref{sec: preliminary results} to compute the real-world pricing formula for non-life insurance claims, under the interpretation of Section \ref{sec: non life}.
+In the setting outlined above, we now apply the results of Section \ref{sec: preliminary results} to compute the real world pricing formula for non-life insurance claims, under the interpretation of Section \ref{sec: non life}.
 The cumulative payment at time $t$ related to $i$-th policy expressed in real value is given by

 The nominal benchmarked cumulative payment process $A := (A_t)_{t \in [0,T]}$ is hence